Skip to main content

 Within each MCP field, deny takes precedence:

-1. If value is in deny list -> deny
+1. If the value is in the deny list → deny

-2. Else if allow list is non-empty and value is not in allow list -> deny
+2. Else if the allow list is non-empty and the value is not in it → deny

 MCP list matching is case-insensitive exact match.
-Topic matching supports glob patterns; MCP fields do not currently use glob pattern matching.
+Topic matching supports glob patterns; MCP fields do not.

 Example: